apennisi/rgbd_person_tracking/README.md

 * People Detection
 * People Tracking

-A general scheme of the module of the 3D person detection and tracking framework 1 , is showed in the following
+A general scheme of the modules of the 3D person detection and tracking framework is showed in the following
 figure:
 ![Alt text](images/scheme.png "The 3D Person Detection and Tracking module is based on 3 main steps: 1.
 3D Segmen-tation, 2.
 Person Detection, and 3.
+Tracking.")
-Tracking.") which is made of three main steps: (i) scene segmentation, (ii) person detection, and (iii) person tracking.
-Thanks to the RGB-D camera (i.e. Asus Xtion) mounted on the top of the robot, we are able to segment the scene and excluding the part of the image that is not useful for the task of person detection.
+The framework is made of three main steps: (i) scene segmentation, (ii) person detection, and (iii) person tracking.
+Thanks to the RGB-D camera (i.e. Asus Xtion) mounted on the top of the robot, we are able to segment the scene and exclude the part of the image that is not useful for the task of person detection.
 By knowing the position of the camera and the tilt angle, we compute a roto-translation matrix R in order to rotate and translate the depth provided by the camera in order to straighten the scene.
-All the common state-of-the-art techniques used for finding the ground and the walls in the shopping mall environment, cannot be used due to the glasses of the shops as well as the movements of the mobile platform.
+All the common state-of-the-art techniques for finding the ground and the walls in the shopping mall environment cannot be used due to the glasses of the shops as well as the movements of the mobile platform.
 So, by straightening the scene we can assume to exclude from the depth all the points under a threshold of 5cm and to consider them as belonging to the ground.
-The same assumption is considered for all the points above the 2m of height (basically, we assume that a person is tall less then 2 meters).
+The same assumption is considered for all the points above 2m of height (basically, we assume that a person is tall less then 2 meters).
 All the glass walls are excluded by analyzing the edges of the shape made of the points considered as ground.
 In fact, we project all such points in a top view frame in order to detect the left and right edges of the ground and to exclude all the points outside the